Society of American Archivists: Using Archives- A Guide to Effective Research (a very thorough guide!)

 Elizabeth Ann Danto, Historical Research (Oxford: OUP, 2008) Basic, quick read, but useful.

-Diana Hacker, Research and Documentation Online (New York: Bedford/St. Martin’s).
+Diana Hacker, Research and Documentation in the Electronic Age (New York: Bedford/St. Martin’s).

 M.R.
 Hill, Archival Strategies and Techniques (Newbury Park, CA: Sage, 1993).
 Dated but useful in parts.